Kinto/kinto/docs/configuration.rst

 Most default setting values in the application code base are suitable for production.

-Once `PostgreSQL is installed <postgresql-install>`_, the settings about backends as shown in :file:`config/kinto.ini` can be uncommented in order to use *PostgreSQL*.
+Once :ref:`PostgreSQL is installed <postgresql-install>`, the settings about backends as shown in :file:`config/kinto.ini` can be uncommented in order to use *PostgreSQL*.

-Also, the set of settings mentionned below might deserve some review or adjustments:
+Also, the set of settings mentionned below might deserve some review or
+adjustments:

 .. code-block :: ini